banbox/bandoc/en-US/guide/quick_local.md

 In the Web UI, you can add/modify strategies, run backtests, manage data, etc.
 You can also use VS Code or GoLand to open the `strats` directory located next to `docker-compose.yml` and edit strategies directly (this requires Golang to be installed locally).

 If you are using runbanbot to start the service, you do not need to continue reading this page.
+After installation, you might want to check out [banbot: from beginner to advanced](https://www.bilibili.com/video/BV1b72CBXEQu/)

 If you prefer to install and start it locally, you can follow the steps below to quickly configure and run banbot locally: